 Always refer to your monitor manufacturer’s guidelines and recommendations for the best cleaning practices specific to your model.

 Now we’ve got the worse things you can do to your monitor screen when attempting to clean it, let’s get into what you should be doing to get the job done safely and successfully.

 Use A Microfiber Cloth

-Now, let’s talk about how to use that microfiber cloth properly.
+Now, let’s learn how to use the microfiber cloth properly:

 Use Compressed Air (Carefully)

 So, you don’t have the confidence to get in there with the microfiber cloth or simply want to avoid touching your screen at all, you can use a PC builder’s favorite tool – compressed air.

 Compressed air is a PC builder’s best friend because you don’t have to touch any of the components or get any potentially harmful substances involved with electronics.
 It allows you to blast away that dust with minimal chances of damage occurring.
 This can be applied to cleaning your monitor screen, blowing that dust away without having to touch the delicate display at all.

 Well, yes, it will if you’re too close, but if you’re around one foot away and slowly press your compressed air’s can you should be absolutely fine?
 You can pick a can up from a variety of places, but here’s a link to a top product over on Amazon.

 Compressed air is effective for removing dust, but it won’t eliminate stains or residue from the screen.
 If you’re dealing with such grime, a damp microfiber cloth is the only safe option.